Environmental Management

 JTEKT BEARINGS FRANCE SAS (France)

-JTEKT CZECH REPUBLIC S.R.O.
-Pardubice Plant (Czech Republic)
+JTEKT BEARINGS CZECH REPUBLIC S.R.O.
+(Czech Republic)

 JTEKT BEARINGS ROMANIA S.A (Romania)